FY 2025 BUDGET RESOLUTION & RECONCILIATION TRACKERS

 5. Full House votes on the reconciliation bill.
 If passed, the bill goes to the Senate for consideration.

-6. If it passes the House, Senate Committees will then meet–formally in markups or informally in GOP conferences–to consider changes to the House provisions, including changes necessitated by the Senate’s “Byrd Rule–which allows only “budgetary provisions” to be included in a reconciliation bill and does not permit provisions that increase long-term deficits.
+6. Senate Committees will then meet–formally in markups or informally in GOP conferences–to consider changes to the House provisions, including changes necessitated by the Senate’s “Byrd Rule–which allows only “budgetary provisions” to be included in a reconciliation bill and does not permit provisions that increase long-term deficits.

 7. Senate Budget Committee packages all of the Senate-amended provisions into a single Senate substitute amendment.